 It should be understood that pandemic burials, simply does not mean ‘mass burials’ but is associated with an increase in the number of burials undertaken over a given time frame, which exceed the norm.

 Pandemic burial sites are required to meet more stringent environmental criteria due to the significant impact that a high number of burials over a small area and timescale will have on groundwater quality.

+Environmental solutions are required for effective pandemic deceased management.
 A recently published government document ‘Managing the Deceased in a Pandemic’ in March 2020, sets out the requirements for a pandemic burial site:

 Environmental impact of normal cemeteries is assessed based on an annual average burial rate.
 While a site might be suitable for 10 burials a year it might not be suitable for a higher burial rate as in an excess deaths scenario.
 Therefore, all sites should be environmentally screened in advance of a pandemic.

 Burial plots should be at least 250m away from a borehole, spring or well used for the supply of water for human consumption or used in food production and/or bottling of mineral water.

 In addition a burial site must be outside a groundwater Source Protection Zone 2 (SPZ2).
 However, considering the high number of burials over a short space of time this protective radius is likely to be extended.
 The EA’s Groundwater Protection Policy designates different Source Protection Zones you need to consider when building your pandemic plan.
 The Cemeteries and Burials: Prevent Groundwater Pollution Guidance 2017 specifies in addition to the above that the minimum requirements are: